BangtanAcademyCoderCrew/Project-BangPD/README.md

 `<word>` *(string)* Required

 **Description:**
-Searches the hanja database for meanings of hanjas and related words that occur in the provided `<word>`.
+Searches the hanja database for meanings of hanjas and related words that occur in the provided `<word>`.<br/>
-Scans the word and returns an embedded messages with all relevant results including meaning of single hanjas as well as related words.
+Scans the word and returns an embedded messages with all relevant results including meaning of single hanjas as well as related words.<br/>
-Users can use buttons to browse through multiple pages of results.
+Users can use buttons to browse through multiple pages of results.<br/>
 Adds a 🔖 reaction to bookmark the result.

 **Permissions:**